How Michigan is Handling Safe and Responsible Gambling in 2022

 ID Checks

 Staff will often ask to see your ID if you’re lucky enough to look younger than 21.
 Don’t take this as an insult.
-They’re only asking because they need to protect their own interests and you.
+They’re only asking to protect their own interests and yours.

 No Drunk Betting